 It is quite easy for Christians to oppose something when it is illegal.
 In the past, marijuana usage was illegal across the nation and many Christians argued against the substance on the basis of law.
 Now the situation has changed.
 Recreational use of marijuana (as opposed to medical use) is legal in four U.S. states.
-This shift poses a question for Christians, should we use marijuana if it is legalized in our state?

 This is an interesting question surrounded by heated debates.
 Many Christians staunchly oppose the consumption of cannabis and others find themselves struggling to see why the substance is harmful.
 What does Scripture say?

 The Bible does not specifically address the question of whether or not Christians should or can use marijuana.
 However, there are two major issues Scripture offers against it.

 First, Scripture says the believer’s body is the temple of the Holy Spirit.

 “Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.
 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body” (1 Corinthians 6:18-20).